 CHIROPRACTIC AND ARM PAIN

-Chiropractors often find that in cases of arm pain, injuries to muscles, joints and ligaments in the neck are often overlooked.
+Chiropractors often find that in cases of arm pain, injuries to muscles, joints, and ligaments in the neck are often overlooked.
 It is very common to have referred pain from these structures causing pain in the arm.
-Here we will cover some conditions that are often seen by a chiropractor that also relate directly with the structures of the arm.
+Here we will cover some conditions that are often seen by a chiropractor in East Providence RI, Pawtucket RI, Providence RI, or Central Falls RI that also relate directly to the structures of the arm.

 Positions that strain muscles repetitively are likely to result in an insidious onset of wrist or forearm pain such as carpal tunnel syndrome or lateral epicondylitis (tennis elbow).